Graphic of a newspaper with title The Great Resignation and text "track jobs changes"

 2. Your buyer has moved to a new company, and you have to court their replacement to keep the account.

-Old buyer, new company
+Old buyer, new company: managing the buyer transition

 Your strategy should involve two steps: